Key Elements of Your Comprehensive Marketing Plan

 - You own the platform.
 You must comply with the CAN-SPAM Act and email best practices, but Facebook, Google+ and Twitter can shut you down if they believe you have violated their Terms Of Service.
 (A decision that can be nearly impossible to appeal.)

 - You can target a ‘warm audience’ at any time.
 It’s quicker and cheaper than direct mail, long a key marketing tactic for pizzeria owners and marketers.

-- It can be very efficient because of automation.
+- Email can be efficient because of automation.

-- It can be very focused because of segmentation.
+- Email marketing can be very focused because of segmentation.

-- It can and should be a very personalized form or marketing.
+- Marketing through email can and should be a very personalized form of marketing.

 Why is your restaurant’s email marketing plan important?

 Like most marketing tactics, the benefit is to deliver an audience back to your core presence, which is usually a website, because they show up in local search where Facebook fan pages do not.
 One of the best ways to get them to return to your website (or Facebook page) is by sending them an email offering a reason why.

 - Half of today’s restaurants do not have a website.
 From those who have a website, the majority have not kept it current and relevant.
 (If you need help with your website, click here.)

 - Many restaurants are relying on Facebook as their only digital presence.

 - Very few restaurants have a dedicated online engagement strategy with their customers outside of Facebook.

 - With engagement on Facebook becoming more challenging due to declining organic reach, these restaurants could be losing connections with their customers.

 “The money is in the list.”